Privacy Policy - TerminaLLM

 Contact Information

-For privacy-related questions or concerns:
+For privacy-related questions, requests, or complaints:

-GitHub Issues: github.com/terminallm-issues/.github/issues
+GitHub Issues: https://github.com/terminallm-issues/.github/issues

-Data Processing Location
+Data Processing Location and International Transfers

 This privacy policy is provided for informational purposes.
 TerminaLLM is designed with privacy as a core principle — we collect minimal data, store credentials locally, and only transmit data to external services when required for specific features (AI chatbot).